+Interested in becoming an electrical lighting technician or working on a film set?
+There are nine essential tools that you should have at your disposal.
 There are few things that can ruin a film set or production–like improper lighting.
-Whether on a film set or a theatrical production, lighting is an integral to a production’s success.
+Whether on a film set or a theatrical production, the lighting crew is an integral to a production’s success.
 Lighting technicians undergo education and training through video production schools to become electrical lighting technicians.
 While the duties may vary depending on the production, the role is extremely important.
 Likewise, so are the tools lighting technicians need to help everything run smoothly.
 But what kind of tools?
-Here are nine critical tools any lighting technician needs to help any gig run smoothly.
+Here are nine critical tools any electrical lighting technician on a film crew needs to help any gig run smoothly.

 Tool #1: Multi-tool